-If the ECCEMO determines that a trade price is outside the applicable No Bust Range for an option contract, the trade price shall be adjusted.
+If EMO determines that a trade price is outside the applicable No Bust Range for an option contract, the trade price shall be adjusted.
 In the case of a buy (sell) error, the price will be adjusted to the determined ask (bid) price set forth in the Bid/Ask Reasonability Allowance in Section G plus (minus) the No Bust Range.
-In the event there are multiple parties, prices and/or contracts involved in the transactions at issue, the ECCEMO has the authority, but not the obligation, to bust rather than price adjust such transactions.
-The ECCEMO will issue an alert regarding its decision.
+In the event there are multiple parties, prices and/or contracts involved in the transactions at issue, EMO has the authority, but not the obligation, to bust rather than price adjust such transactions.
+EMO will issue an alert regarding its decision.